sfu-discourse-lab/MisInfoText/README.md

 We will soon publish a larger dataset that we have verified by recruiting annotators on the [Figure Eight platform](https://www.figure-eight.com/).
 So please keep in touch for more to come!

-We also welcome inquieries for inclusion of other dataset in our list.
-Please see what follows and let us know if you think your dataset should be listed too!
+We also welcome suggestions for inclusion of other datasets in our list.
+Please see what follows and let us know if you think your dataset can be listed too!

 ## List of veracity-labeled full text collections